EMDR Therapy

 Is EMDR emotionally intense?

-EMDR can bring up strong emotions as you briefly revisit a distressing memory, but you are always in control of the process.
-We go at your pace, and the early sessions are focused on building trust, developing coping strategies, and ensuring you feel grounded and safe.
-Many clients say that although it can feel intense at times, it is also freeing and empowering.
+EMDR can bring up strong emotions during advanced processing as you briefly revisit a distressing memory, but you are always in control of the process.
+We go at your pace, and the early sessions focus on building trust, developing coping strategies, and ensuring you feel grounded and safe.
+Many clients say that while advanced processing can feel intense at times, it is also freeing and empowering.

 What if I’m unsure whether EMDR is right for me?